wannahappyaroundme/American-Football-Field-Tracker/README.md

 **Configuration**: The HSV ranges are defined in the configuration section of `tracker.py` and should be adjusted based on the actual jersey colors in your footage.

+### Stage 3.5: Object Tracking (Maintaining Detections)

+**Purpose**: Maintain consistent player IDs across frames and preserve tracking even when YOLO temporarily fails to detect a player.

+**Process**:

+1. **Detection Collection**: All YOLO detections from current frame are collected with their team classifications

+2. **IoU-Based Matching**:
+   - For each existing track from previous frame, calculate IoU (Intersection over Union) with all new detections
+   - Match track to detection with highest IoU above threshold (default: 0.3)
+   - Update matched tracks with new bounding box and team information

+3. **Track Aging**:
+   - **Matched tracks**: Reset age to 0 (fresh detection)
+   - **Unmatched tracks**: Increment age by 1
+   - **Keep alive**: Tracks survive up to `max_age` frames without detection (default: 30 frames)
+   - This maintains player positions even through brief detection failures

+4. **New Track Creation**: Unmatched detections become new tracks with unique IDs

+5. **ID Persistence**: Each player maintains the same ID throughout the video (unless they disappear for > max_age frames)

+**Why Tracking**: YOLO detection can occasionally fail due to occlusion, lighting changes, or players moving at field edges.
+The tracker maintains object continuity by "remembering" recent detections and updating their positions based on the most recent successful detection.
+This creates smooth, consistent visualization even when per-frame detection is imperfect.

+**Cookie Value Approach**: Like the homography matrix, tracks are cached and reused.
+When YOLO detects a player, the tracker updates the cache.
+When YOLO misses the player, the tracker maintains the last known position until either:
+- The player is re-detected (tracker updates)
+- Max age is exceeded (track is removed)

 ### Stage 4: Coordinate Transformation

 **Purpose**: Map player positions from the angled camera view to precise locations on the 2D top-down field map.